dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 The end of the goal is never reached.

-## The dif/2 is constrained even if the variables go out of scope
+## The dif/2 constraint stays live even if the involved terms involved go out of scope

 ```prolog
 % Set up a constraint on "superterms" involving X and Y